szk2s/rust-audio-engine/README.md

 # Rust Audio Engine

-Rust implementation of audio engine
+Rust implementation of audio engine for pro audio apps like DAWs.

 ## Prerequisites